TessFerrandez/VS2017Demos/DemoScript.md

 1. Show Intellisense Filtering
 ### Class/File refactoring ###
 1. Create a new class in the Models Folder - clear the class file
-2. Copy Json from http://openweathermap.org/current (sample queries)
+2. Copy Json from http://openweathermap.org/current (sample queries) or weather.json
 3. Edit / Paste Special/JSON as Classes
 4. **Ctrl+.** to move the classes to separate files
 5. Rename the RootObject class and **Ctrl+.** to rename the file too